 Middle States Initiative

-All SBP students take the NWEA MAP (Measures of Academic Progress) tests in math, reading, and language usage during the Fall and Winter semesters (typically October and March).
+Middle and Prep Division students take the NWEA MAP (Measures of Academic Progress) tests in math, reading, and language usage during the Fall and Winter semesters (typically October and March), while Elementary Division students take it in the spring.
 We are using the test data to measure progress towards our Middle States accreditation goals of improving students' critical reading and writing.
 Students learn their scores immediately after completing the test, but that's not where it ends.

 We also use the data to counsel students, through the Group system, about how their NWEA scores indicate their college readiness.
 NWEA completed a linking study in 2011 that shows the correlation between NWEA achievement, scores on the ACT, and success in college level coursework, and we have been using that study to drive conversations to determine what action steps students and faculty can take